pragdua/portfolio-website/README.md

 # portfolio-website

-## this is my yper minimalistic portoflio website.
+## this is my hyper minimalistic portoflio website.
 ### PS - The data it displays about my repos is generated live.